jhonatandarosa/cytoscape.js-noderesize/README.md

 ## Description

-A plugin that creates a node resize control
+A plugin that creates a node resize control, based on https://github.com/cytoscape/cytoscape.js-edgehandles

 ## Dependencies